-- (c) Interactivity (need to define the degree of interactivity with the online exhibits) - An example of an interactive system is 'ARCO' (Augmented Representation of Cultural Objects) that provided a set of tools for the creation of Virtual Reality and Mixed Reality exhibitions.
-The system's virtual reality components supported distant visitors, since it was also web-based.
-The system's mixed reality components supported visitor interaction with the virtual and the real world simultaneously38. - (d) Adaptivity (need for personalised content though adaptive or adaptable applications) - 'AHA' (Adaptive Hypermedia Architecture) was a web-based adaptive hypermedia system that identified different visitor needs and adapted the presented content accordingly39. - (e) Communication (socialisation and communication are some of the most important expected activities)
+- b) Navigation and mobility of users both physically and online (i.e. museum web pages showing different routes).
+In an attempt to support both visitor navigation and mobility, 'City' was developed, that combined hypermedia technology and virtual environments.
+The application was designed for on site as well as off site visitors.
+On site visitors were equipped with a hand held, PDA device that supported their physical movement, whereas off site visitors could either use a web-only environment or a virtual environment (Galani, et al., 2003). - c) Interactivity (need to define the degree of interactivity with the online exhibits).
+An example of an interactive system is 'ARCO' (Augmented Representation of Cultural Objects) that provided a set of tools for the creation of Virtual Reality and Mixed Reality exhibitions.
+The system's Virtual Reality components supported distant visitors, since it was also web-based.
+The system's Mixed Reality components supported visitor interaction with the virtual and the real world simultaneously (Walczak et al., 2006). - d) Adaptivity (need for personalised content though adaptive or adaptable applications).
+'AHA' (Adaptive Hypermedia Architecture) was a web-based adaptive hypermedia system that identified different visitor needs and adapted the presented content accordingly (De Bra, et al., 2002). - e) Communication (socialisation and communication are some of the most important expected activities).
 The above mentioned 'City' project also allowed the communication and social interaction of visitors, since co-visiting between on site and off site visitors was possible.
-The communication between the participants was mainly verbal37.

-(f) Collaboration (Recognising two important issues): (i) technology could be isolating, and (ii)people rarely prefer to visit museums alone, which led to the development of museum applications that enhance cooperation/collaboration of visitors.

-The 'Rhodes Hall' application, described above, supported the collaboration between the students in order to facilitate learning and problem solving36.
+The communication between the participants was mainly verbal (Galani, et al., 2003). - f) Collaboration (the recognition of two important issues: i) technology could be isolating and ii) people rarely prefer to visit museums alone, led to the development of museum applications that enhance cooperation / collaboration of visitors).
+The 'Rhodes Hall' application, described above, supported the collaboration between the students in order to facilitate learning and problem solving (Cothran, et al., 2001).

 The identification of these needs will hopefully lead to the explicit recognition of the issues by the designer and enable the dialogue between the design team and the museum.
 Table 2 summarises the museum needs relevant to the design of online exhibitions, and the issues to be considered for each need.
-For each need, the table also lists the expertise of people who should be involved in the decision-making process. team can view 'NICE' a system that employed several principles of collaborative learning and on the same time it also supported several museum needs, like audience, interactivity, communication, etc.41.
+For each need, the table also lists the expertise of people that should be involved in the decision-making process.